ClojureBridge/community-docs/docs/contribute.md

     The pages are in `gh-pages` branch of [ClojureBridge/community-docs](https://github.com/ClojureBridge/community-docs) repository.
 The branch name expresses it is Github pages.

-- Write or edit contents
+- Edit or create new contents

     Since we are using Github pages, our contents are provided by [Jekyll](http://jekyllrb.com/docs/home/).
 Currently, Github pages support HTML and Markdown formats (and textile, probably).
 Each document should have [Front-matter](http://jekyllrb.com/docs/frontmatter/) on the top.
 This is very important.
 Don't forget to add that.
 For example, this document has the front-matter below.

+    When you write contents listed on the right, Template documents are under docs/clojure or docs/clojure-script directory.
+Those templates are written in Markdown format.
+If you prefer HTML, change the file extension from md to html.
+In the front-matter, write your github id on the right of `author:`.
-When you will create a new documnt,

-    - Create a document file under `docs` directory.
+    When you will create a new documnt, create a file under `docs/clojure` or `docs/clojure-script` directory.
+However, you may create a new subdirectory if you think the document is other one.<br/><br/>

-    - Add `layout: docs`.
+    - `layout: docs`.
 The `docs` layout is for all documents.
 Don't change.
-    - Write the document title.
+    - `title: something` The document title.
-    - Write a unique permalink, which starts with `/docs/`.
+    - `permalink: somelink` Ths documents relative URL
-    - Write your github id (don't write @, which causes rendering error)
+    - `author: github-id` Write your github id (don't write @, which causes rendering error)

     {% highlight yaml linenos %}